What Should I Do With...?

 Recycle or donate electronic items.
 Best Buy and Staples have free electronics recycling (see company links for restrictions).
 Participating Goodwill locations accept computer equipment.
 For more options, visit our Electronics webpage.

 Energy Bar Wrappers, Chip Bags, Juice Pouches

-Crinkly wrappers from chips and snack bars are not recyclable in Howard County.
+Crinkly wrappers from chips and snack bars are not recyclable.
 However, Terracycle collects wrappers to make handbags, pencil cases and more.
-Contact your local school to see if they have a collection program.
-Terracycle pays $.02 for every wrapper collected.
-Visit Terracycle.net.
+Your local school may have a collection program.

 Donate old glasses so they can be worn rather than take up drawer space.
-Check your local eye doctor or the Columbia Lions Club webpage for locations.
+Check your local eye doctor, the Columbia Lions Club, or OneSight.org for locations.

 Compost items such as banana peels, vegetable scraps, coffee grounds and egg shells to make a nutrient-rich soil.
-For more information and details about a free compost bin, visit our Composting webpage.
+For details about a free compost bin, visit our Composting webpage.

 Back to the Top